Ranulf de Blondeville, 6th Earl of Chester: Regency

 Chester was appointed in 1215 Lord of the County of Lancashire with the power to appoint sheriffs.
 He was also High Sheriff of Lancashire, High Sheriff of Staffordshire and High Sheriff of Shropshire in 1216.
 On John's death in 1216, Ranulf's influence increased further.
 There was an expectation at Gloucester that Ranulf would contend the regency for the young Henry III.
-Events moved quickly at Gloucester, where William Marshal and the young king were, in Ranulph's absence.
-The Marshal was put forward and offered the regency by the nobility and clerics gathered at Gloucester before the arrival of Ranulph.
-There was concern that Ranulph might object to the decision, but when he arrived (29 October 1216) he stated that he did not want to be regent, so any potential conflict vanished.
+Events moved quickly at Gloucester, where William Marshal and the young king were, in Ranulf's absence.
+The Marshal was put forward and offered the regency by the nobility and clerics gathered at Gloucester before the arrival of Ranulf.
+There was concern that Ranulf might object to the decision, but when he arrived (29 October 1216) he stated that he did not want to be regent, so any potential conflict vanished.

 Campaign of 1217

 Before John's death, rebel barons had offered the throne of England to Louis, the dauphin.
 Louis had invaded the country during the summer of 1216 and had taken Winchester.
 De Blondeville put his political weight behind re-issuing Magna Carta in 1216 and 1217; his military experience was used in defeating the rebels at Lincoln in 1217.
-Ranulph was based in the north midlands and was charged with stopping the northern barons from linking up with Louis in the south.
+Ranulf was based in the north midlands and was charged with stopping the northern barons from linking up with Louis in the south.

-The Earl chose to combine personal concerns with those of the country by attacking Saer de Quincy, 1st Earl of Winchester's castle at Mountsorrel in Leicestershire—from which the Earl of Winchester's predecessors had ousted Ranulph's grandfather, Ranulf de Gernon.
+The Earl chose to combine personal concerns with those of the country by attacking Saer de Quincy, 1st Earl of Winchester's castle at Mountsorrel in Leicestershire—from which the Earl of Winchester's predecessors had ousted Ranulf's grandfather, Ranulf de Gernon.
 Louis was persuaded by the Earl of Winchester to send a relief force to the castle.
 When they arrived, de Blondeville and the Royalist force were gone.
 In fact, they had headed to Lincoln to deal with a French force besieging the castle there.

 William Marshal with his main army at Northampton also made for the city, and at Lincoln a battle was fought between the Royalists headed by William Marshal and de Blondeville and the French forces and their allies.
-The battle went in favour of the Royalists, and they captured forty-six Barons and the Earls of Winchester and Hereford and the Earl of Lincoln, recently created by Louis the French King.
+The battle went in favour of the Royalists, and they captured forty-six Barons and the Earls of Winchester and Hereford and the Earl of Lincoln, recently created by Louis the French king.
 Following the battle in recognition of his support, Ranulf was created Earl of Lincoln by King Henry III of England on 23 May 1217.